Contacts or Glasses?

 - Allows you to use different styles of sunglasses to fit any look

 In comparison, the benefits of wearing eyeglasses are:

 - Easy to take on and off

-- Filters that provide added protection against harmful UV rays and blue light from digital screens
+- Some prescription glasses have filters that provide added protection against harmful UV rays and blue light from digital screens

 - Protection from elements, such as dust, wind and debris